selectel/terraform-provider-selectel/website/docs/r/dedicated_server_v1.html.markdown

 * `location_id` - (Required) Pool where the server is located.
 Retrieved from the [dedicated_location_v1](https://registry.terraform.io/providers/selectel/selectel/latest/docs/dedicated_location_v1) data source.

 * `os_id` - (Required) Unique identifier of the operating system to install.
 Changing this installs new os on a new server.
-Installing new os will delete all data on the server.
+Installing a new operating system deletes all data on the server.
 Retrieved from the [dedicated_os_v1](https://registry.terraform.io/providers/selectel/selectel/latest/docs/dedicated_os_v1) data source.

 * `price_plan_name` - (Required) The name of the price plan.
 Available tariff plans are `1 day`, `1 month`, `3 months`, `6 months`, `12 months`, and `12 months • monthly payment`.
 Learn more about tariff plans in the [Payment model and prices of a dedicated server](https://docs.selectel.ru/en/dedicated/about/payment).

-* `os_password` - (Optional) Password for the OS user.
+* `os_password` — (Optional) Password for the operating system user.
+After the operating system is installed, a password will be generated to connect to the server.
+To get the password, in the [Control panel](https://my.selectel.ru/servers), go to **Products** → **Dedicated Servers** → Server page → **Operating System** tab → in the **Password** field.
+The password is available for 24 hours from the start of the operating system installation or configuration change.
+If you forget the server password, you can [reset and restore it](https://github.com/dedicated/troubleshooting/recover-password/).

-* `user_data` - (Optional) These are custom configuration settings that automatically perform common tasks or run server setup scripts, reducing the time it takes to configure and deploy your infrastructure.
+* `user_data` - (Optional) Custom configuration settings that automate perform common tasks or execute server setup scripts, reducing the time required to configure and deploy your infrastructure.
 Learn more about user data in the [User data on a dedicated server](https://docs.selectel.ru/en/dedicated/manage/user-data).

 * `ssh_key` - (Optional) The public SSH key to be added to the server.

-* `ssh_key_name` - (Optional) The name of an existing SSH key to be added to the server.
+* `ssh_key_name` - (Optional) Name of an existing SSH key to be added to the server.
 Learn more about add a public SSH key to the SSH key repository in the [Create and host an SSH key on a dedicated server](https://docs.selectel.ru/en/dedicated/manage/create-and-place-ssh-key).

 * `partitions_config` - (Optional) Configuration for disk partitions.
 Learn more about disk partitioning in the [Install the OS by auto-installation](https://docs.selectel.ru/en/dedicated/manage/autoinstall-os/#partition-disks).
   * `soft_raid_config` - (Optional) Configuration for software RAID.
 You can add configurations for multiple RAID arrays – each configuration in a separate block.
 Creating multiple arrays requires 4 or more disks.